laiwz/laiwz.github.io/index.md

 # About Me
 -------------------------------------------
 - Welcome!
 I'm working as a Visting Assistant Professor of Economics at [Bowdoin College](https://www.bowdoin.edu/economics/index.html) during AY 2025--2026.
-I received my Ph.D. in Economics from the [University of Maryland](https://econ.umd.edu/) in May 2025.
+I received my Ph.D. in Economics from the [University of Maryland](https://econ.umd.edu/) in 2025.
  <!--I’m a Visting Assistant Professor of Economics at [Bowdoin College](https://www.bowdoin.edu/economics/index.html) during AY 2025--2026.-->

 - I'm an applied microeconomist working on the intersection of development economics, political economy, and labor economics.
 In particular, I focus on how institutions shape individual behaviors and preferences, and how they affect the development and resilience of societies.
 My research has been published in academic journals such as _Journal of Law and Economics_, _Journal of Economic Behavior and Organization_, and _Journal of Population Economics_.